FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/prerequisites/create_user_ibmi.md

     "title": "Create users and set security rights", "linkTitle": "Create users and set security rights", "weight": "200"
 }This section describes the user rights procedures that you must perform prior to installing Transfer CFT IBM i.
-Additionally, verify that your operating system and environment requirements are met as described in <a href="../" class="MCXref xref">Prerequisites</a>.
+Additionally, verify that your operating system and environment requirements are met as described in [Prerequisites](../).

 Prior to installation, ensure the following: